Introduction

 3.3 Restarting the Device

-• Power Cycle: Turn off the device, wait a few seconds, and then turn it back on.
-This can help reset any temporary software glitches.
+Power Cycle: Turn off the device and wait for a few seconds and then set it on again.
+This helps in recording any software glitches that might be temporary.

-• Factory Reset: As a last resort, perform a factory reset to resolve persistent software issues.
-Be sure to back up important data before doing so.
+Factory Reset: As a last resort, perform a factory reset for persistent issues with the software.
+Make sure important data is backed up before doing this procedure.

 4. Repairing and Replacing the Charging Port